 “King Haku made me feel that as a Tongan, I can conquer the world,” explained Fale.
 “He was the first famous Tongan in my eyes and became the idol I aimed to become.”

-In 2016, Haku visited New Zealand; during his stay, Haku gave an in-depth interview with an Auckland radio station; a key theme that resonated with Haku was his support for all the Pacific Islanders that are situated across the world.
+In 2016, Haku visited New Zealand.
+During his stay, he gave an in-depth interview with an Auckland radio station; a key theme that resonated with Haku was his support for all the Pacific Islanders across the world.
 Haku was inspired by the multicultural society of New Zealand, in particular, the different Pacific cultures and Maori that co-exist.
 Haku expressed his passion for hospitality and is comforted knowing that Pacific communities exist beyond the Islands.

-Former WCW and IMPACT!
-Wrestling star Sonny Siaki was a recipient of Haku’s hospitality and attested to Haku’s character.
+Former WCW star Sonny Siaki was a recipient of Haku’s hospitality and attested to Haku’s character.

 “He’s always rooting for the Tongans that play rugby regardless of what country they play for.
 Even when he sees Polys playing football like the Samoans and Fijians, he’s always got love for everybody”.

-After reading my perspective and the stories of the wrestlers who were inspired by King Haku, I hope you now can understand the significance that King Haku has had on his people and to a great extent – on pro wrestling.
+After reading my perspective and the stories of the wrestlers who were inspired by King Haku, I hope you now can understand the influence that King Haku has had on his people, and to a great extent, on pro wrestling.
 King Haku may have just been a character that was brought to life by Tonga Fifita, but I would suggest that Tonga Fifita has displayed the fruits of a kind and generous ruler.
-To Haku’s family, he was a loving provider; steeped in principles and values.
+To Haku’s family, he was a loving provider; inspired by principles and values founded upon a love for his people.
 As a teacher, he offered words of wisdom and guidance to a young Samoan wrestler who was making his way into the wrestling profession.
-On the radio, Haku delivered messages of support to all the Pacific people he sees chasing their dreams in the public eye; he encourages the young to pursue higher education and has as a passion for Pacific communities.
-To me; King Haku was the first prominent Pacific character to be shown on an international screen; the ascension of King Haku exemplified that Pacific wrestlers that followed could achieve their goals without compromising their identity.
-LONG LIVE THE KING!
+On the radio, Haku delivered messages of support to all the Pacific people he sees chasing their dreams in the public eye; he encourages the young to pursue higher education and has a passion for Pacific communities.
+To me, King Haku was the first prominent Pacific character to be shown on an international screen; his ascension was a dramatic yet profound demonstration of how Pacific wrestlers that followed could achieve their goals without compromising their cultural identity.